Pinti0001/github_account_finder/README.md

 - Effortless Search: Locate GitHub accounts with lightning speed by simply entering a username.
 - Comprehensive Profiles: Uncover in-depth information, including:
+    - Profile picture
+    - Name
     - Bio
-    - Location
-    - Followers
     - Public repositories
-    - Profile picture

 - Seamless Repository Exploration: Dive into a user's repositories to examine their code, contributions, and projects.
 - Intuitive Interface: Navigate effortlessly with a user-friendly design that puts the focus on discovery.